 Support services are available for students with documented physical and/or learning disabilities.
-The College is committed to providing reasonable accommodations necessary to remove barriers interfering with student access under the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
+The college is committed to providing on an individual basis, academic adjustments necessary to remove barriers interfering with student access under the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
 Support services include, but are not limited to: testing accommodations, adapted equipment/assistive technology, note-taking and reading services, interpreting services, accessibility information, referral and advocacy services, and accessible parking and elevators.

 Students with disabilities may be approved for testing requiring extended time, a distraction-free environment, or other special testing needs.

-The professionally trained staff in Delhi's Career Services Office assists students and alumni with career decision making and planning, job searches, and the selection of upper-division colleges and universities for transfer to baccalaureate and master's degree programs.
-Specialized services include: online guidance programs and personal assistance with career/transfer planning; campus visits by corporate recruiters and employers; career fairs, as well as admissions representatives from four-year colleges and universities; information about internships; an online, monthly jobs bulletin; seminars on topics such as résumé writing, interviewing skills, and transfer assistance; and access to nationwide electronic employment databases through the Internet.
+The professionally trained staff in Delhi's Career Development Center assists students and alumni with career decision making and planning, job searches, and the selection of upper-division colleges and universities for transfer to baccalaureate and master's degree programs.
+Specialized services include:online guidance programs and personal assistance with career/transfer planning; campus visits by corporate recruiters and employers; career fairs,as well as admissions representatives from four-year colleges and universities; information about internships; an online, monthly jobs bulletin; seminars on topics such as résumé writing, interviewing skills, and transfer assistance; and access to nationwide electronic employment databases through the Internet.
 Services are available to students by appointment, email, phone, or on a walk-in basis.